-In this help you will learn basic principles of the application development for Bitrix24 and the procedure you will have to complete to register your application in Bitrix24 Marketplace.
+In this help you will learn basic principles of the application development for Bitrix24 and the procedure you will have to complete to register your application in Bitrix24.Market.
 For developers, whose applications may require third party access to private resources, we shall discuss operation principles of the OAuth authentication server, and take a look at some examples.

 Bitrix24 App Design Guidelines